 As the population grows, and medicine keeps us all alive for longer, we lose more of our farmlands each year.
 Notwithstanding the nutrient runoff and pesticides that enter our food and water each day, the very fact that we are running out of land to farm for housing and commerce should be enough to concern anyone.

 Hydroponic and aquaponic production has been growing by leaps and bounds and 10 years from now, it will no longer be the exception - it will be the new normal.
 Our universities are teaching it as part of their curriculum and these students will become our new farmers.
 Here at Coast Hydro, we hope to give our youth a jump-start on that, show them a new way of food production that will be normal to them, and help to prepare them for careers in this growing industry.

 We do this by creating a fun learning environment and we will continue to do this through our facility as we grow into a common name in the area.
-As we grow, Mississippi will be known as the growth place of hydroponic and aquaponic engineers.
-And when we complete our build of the first in the world aquaponic botanical garden, others will follow suit and help educate the public on these wonderful growing mediums that are more sustainable, better for the environment, and provide a significantly increased production maximizing the space.
+As we grow, Mississippi will be known as a growth place of hydroponic and aquaponic engineers.

 Damion Flynn, Executive Director